 One of Ragna's costumes in Calamity Trigger bears semblance to The Joker.

 Genesic Emerald Tager Buster references to Genesic GaoGaiGar.
-Tager even gets a GaoGaiGar pallete as DLC.
+Tager even gets a GaoGaiGar palette as DLC.

-Speaking of color palletes, Tager als has one referencing The Big O.
+Speaking of color palertes, Tager also has one referencing The Big O.

 Makoto's full of Street Fighter references.
 While her fighting style is already similar to Dudley's, her Unlimited mode pretty much gives her his entire moveset (and taunt).
-In addition, her Astral Finish is an over-the-top version of the Seichusen Godonzuki, an attack used by hernamesakeMakoto.
-Unlimited Makoto can also perform the Abare Tosanami.
+In addition, her Astral Finish is an over-the-top version of the Seichusen Godanzuki, an attack used by hernamesakeMakoto.
+Unlimited Makoto can also perform the Abare Tosanami and the original Seichusen Godanzuki.

 They're two Hospital Hotties with leerings to Hot Scientist (Litchi was before, Kyoko was after) with long black hair.
 They had an occasion wearing a lab coat too (Litchi on the back stories as her scientist days, Kyoko wears it all the time, even in combat), and both wear glasses all the time.
 They're also teachers (Litchi taught the Kaka clan, Kyoko is a Badass Teacher)